janipalsamaki/blog-work-data-management/README.md

 The third task requires interacting with a Windows-based desktop application.
 It can be run in a Windows environment using Robocorp Workforce Agent.

-## Addressing performance and error handling concerns with work items and concurrent execution
+## Enabling high performance and error handling with work items and concurrent execution

 The second step, collecting all the required data for each ticker, involves taking thousands of screenshots, downloading thousands of very large PDF documents, and finding and scraping data out of the images and documents.